redis/redis-doc/commands/sinter.md

+@complexity

-_Time complexity O(N*M) worst case where N is the cardinality of the smalles set and M the number of sets_
+O(N*M) worst case where N is the cardinality of the smalles set and M the number of sets_

 Return the members of a set resulting from the intersection of all the